DeeaEmilia/heroes-arena/README.md

 ## About the game

 <p> In Heroes Arena, players choose one of three available heroes: Smoliv, Sylveon, or Dragonair.
-Each hero has its own set of skills, which can be used during the battle to gain advantages over the opponent.
+Each hero has its own set of skills, which will automatically be used during the battle against the opponent.
 The computer-controlled opponent will randomly choose one of the remaining heroes, so players must choose their hero carefully. </p>

-<p> The hero skills include the ability to dodge attacks, defend against damage, deal extra damage, or heal themselves.
-Some skills are RNG-based, so players will need to use strategy and luck to win battles. </p>

-<p> During the battle, players can watch the action in the background and receive updates in the battlelog.
-The game is designed to be simple and easy to understand, but still provides a fun and engaging experience for all players. </p>

 ## Live Preview
 You can play the game by visiting https://deeaemilia.github.io/heroes-arena/